Scientific Name

 - Its leaves will not be evergreen, even if it does survive.
 Treat it as an herbaceous perennial.

 Planting it in full sun and superbly well-drained soil are critical steps to growing this sun-loving groundcover successfully.
-Avoid planting in clayey soil unless you are willing to improve percolation there with soil amendments.
-Purple Ice Plants are drought-resistant and do not require fertile soils, but they hate sitting in water.
+Avoid planting in clayey soil unless you want to improve percolation with soil amendments.
+Purple Ice Plants are drought-resistant and do not require fertile soils, but hate sitting in water.

 Despite their resistance to drought and dislike of wet feet, they will profit from occasional watering in the summer heat, as long as the drainage is excellent.